 Photographs of the existing condition of each work item are required.
 Please include close-ups and context photos.
-Include historic photos, if available.
+Include J. ADD'L DOCUMENTATION historic photos, if available.
 Note photo number of described feature here.

-- DRAWING SHEET NO. Note drawing sheet number of described feature here, if applicable. - and context photos.
-Include historic photos, if available.
-Note photo number of described feature here.
-ADD'L DOCUMENTATION Note the name of the additional documentation here if applicable. - K. UPDATES AFTER PROJECT IS COMPLETED Once the MNHS grant-funded project is completed, use this space to update each Item to reflect the documents submitted in the Final Report.
+DRAWING SHEET NO.

+Note drawing sheet number of described feature here, if applicable.

+Note the name of the additional documentation here if applicable.

+K. UPDATES AFTER PROJECT IS COMPLETED

+Once the MNHS grant-funded project is completed, use this space to update each Item to reflect the documents submitted in the Final Report.
 This is for MNHS grant-funded projects only.